t0tem/Stat_Inference_Project1/Stat_inf_Project1.md

 ![](Stat_inf_Project1_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-As we can see the distribution of averages is centered at the theoretical mean.
+As we can see the distribution of averages is centered close to the theoretical mean.
 Mean of the simulated averages is equal 5.067 which is very close to theoretical one:

 ```r